 When is a deposit not really a deposit?

 The first problem is the word itself.
-Most people think of a deposit as a refundable bond or temporary holding payment, but in car sales that isn’t generally true.
-When you give a car dealer a deposit, it is almost always considered an up-front or initial payment on a car.
+Many people think of a deposit as a refundable bond or temporary holding payment, but in car sales that isn’t generally true.
+When you give a car dealer a deposit, it is considered an upfront or initial payment on a car.
 As a rule, it is not refundable unless specific circumstances apply.

 When buying a car from a dealership, the dealer will want two things: a signed contract and/or a deposit.
 Having both is better, but one or the other will do if necessary to consider a car sold.
 If you sign an order form or give a car dealer a deposit on a vehicle, you are buying that car.
 The deposit is a form of security to hold the car until you are ready to pay the rest of the money and collect the vehicle.
 If you change your mind, you lose the deposit.
 Simple enough in most cases.